The 7 Best States for New Homebuyers

 The easternmost state we chose is Virginia, partly for its affordability and strong home value-to-income ratio and because many of its cities landed on numerous lists touting the best place to live.
 Places like Chesapeake, Harrisonburg and Virginia Beach score high for low crime and quality living.
 The median home values in Virginia are about $273,000.

 While different factors determined a wide variety of the most desirable states to pursue homeownership, most experts agree that the Midwest and the South offer the best home prices for first-time buyers right now.

 Although Colorado didn’t make the list of seven states, several of Denver’s outlying suburbs including Arvada and Centennial were ranked as some of the best cities for first-time homebuyers.
 Nevada, Iowa and Florida cities rated favorably as well.
 Cost of living and home values in Hawaii, New York and California remain out of reach for many new shoppers.

 Whether the lower interest rates or a change in employment has you thinking about buying somewhere new, there is more to consider.
 Be sure to figure in all costs in addition to the selling price – homeowners insurance, property taxes and closing costs to name a few.
 Financial experts advise the 30% rule to determine how much to spend – in other words, no more than a third of your gross monthly income.

 Mortgage lenders may also be able to offer a variety of loan products that vary by state so shop around.
-Our team at Titan Mutual Lending (Titan) can answer your questions about purchasing or refinancing the right home.
+Our team at Titan Mutual Lending Inc. (Titan Mutual Lending Inc.) can answer your questions about purchasing or refinancing the right home.
 We understand that a mortgage is not just a transaction but a path to your American dream.